oracle-livelabs/security/data-safe/register-db-on-compute-private-endpoint/register-db-on-compute-private-endpoint.md

 9. Press `Escape` and then **i** to insert content.
 Paste the content of the script into the file, and then press **Escape** and **:wq!** to save and close the file.

-## Task 2: Create a Data Safe service account in Oracle Database 23c and grant it permissions to use SQL Firewall
+## Task 2: Create a Data Safe service account in Oracle Database 23c

 1. Run the `set-env-db.sh` script to set the environment variable to the container database (`FREE`) that contains the `FREEPDB1` pluggable database.
 When prompted, enter **1**.